-Since 1994, William has focused his practice primarily in the area of medical malpractice litigation.
-He has handled more than 200 medical malpractice cases and has also practiced in the areas of mental health (e.g., foster care abuse and sexual abuse), general liability and civil rights defense.
+Since 1994, William has focused his practice primarily on medical malpractice litigation and long-term care liability.
+He has also practiced in the areas of mental health (e.g., foster care abuse and sexual abuse), general liability and civil rights defense.
 William has defended major asbestos manufacturers in toxic tort matters and has represented the interests of numerous municipalities in the state of Pennsylvania in various civil rights cases litigated in federal court.

 Ninety-nine percent of the cases William has tried were to a jury.
 He obtained defense verdicts in a large number of these cases, and some trials ended in a verdict or settlement significantly below the settlement demands.
 For example, William successfully defended a pediatrician in a case where the settlement demand was $7 million.
 He obtained the dismissal of his physician client following oral argument, just prior to trial.
 William also obtained favorable settlements for clients in several cases involving demands in excess of $3 million.
 In addition, he obtained a directed verdict in a trial involving the death of a juvenile following a methadone overdose.